MayLab-UConn/BUMPy/README.md

 ```
 Please note that the use of soft-core potentials slows down minimization by about an order of magnitude.
 We therefore suggest
 a brief (~50 step) minimization using soft-core potentials, followed by a typical minimization without soft-core potentials.
 We
-have found that every system we've created in BUMPy can be sucessfully minimized with these techniques, so please do let us know
+have found that every system we've created in BUMPy can be successfully minimized with these techniques, so please do let us know
-if you come across a usage case where soft-core potentials are not sufficent!
+if you come across a usage case where soft-core potentials are not sufficient!

 ### DEVELOPMENT
 * BUMPy is maintained on github (link: https://github.com/MayLab-UConn/BUMPy)